Skip to content

 1. Verbal warning or praise, as is appropriate

-2. Parent contact (email/phone/text using contact info in SchoolMax) (This includes Notices of Concern.)
+2. Parent contact (email/phone/text using contact info in Synergy) (This includes Notices of Concern.)

 3. Loss of equipment privileges or additional responsibilities, as is appropriate.